rchen63/Time-Series-Project/README.md

 # About

-  Fall 2021 CSE 454 Project 2- Time Series Project
+  University at Buffalo, Fall 2021, CSE 454 Project 2- Time Series Project

   More details and results are in the report.